The Guide to Commuting in Fiji© FijiPocketGuide.com

 5 Tips for Commuting in Fiji

-• While taxis in Nadi and Suva have meters, the same cannot be said for elsewhere in Fiji, so be sure to ask the price before hitting the road
+1. While taxis in towns have meters, the same cannot be said for rural areas, so be sure to ask the price before hitting the road.

-• Buses on Viti Levu require an e-ticket, which can be purchased from Vodafone stores
+2. Buses require an eTransport Card, which can be purchased onboard (temporary tickets) or from Vodafone agents (permanent).

-• You need to be 21 years or older with a full driving license to be able to hire a car
+3. You need to be 21 years or older and have a full driving license to hire a car.

-• Public buses run on a rough schedule, so don’t be surprised if they are late (or early)
+4. Public buses run on a rough schedule, so don’t be surprised if they are late (or early).

-• Where there is a bus station in a town or city, there is also usually a taxi depot.
+5. Where there is a bus station in a town or city, there is also usually a taxi depot and a carrier stand.

 The Guide to Commuting in Fiji© FijiPocketGuide.com